 They eat what?
-New Year's food around the world
+New Year's food traditions around the world

-(CNN) — Americans who celebrate on New Year's Eve with a bottle of champagne, party hats and a kiss at midnight have an important lesson to learn from the rest of the world and even certain regions of the USA: New Year's Day is meant for food.

-As the new year arrives around the globe, special cakes and breads abound, as do long noodles (representing long life), field peas (representing coins), herring (representing abundance) and pigs (representing good luck).
+As the new year arrives around the world, special cakes and breads abound, as do long noodles (representing long life), field peas (representing coins), herring (representing abundance) and pigs (representing good luck).

-The particulars vary, but the general theme is the same: Share a meal with family and friends to usher in a year of prosperity.
+The particulars vary, but the general theme is the same: Enjoy food and drink to usher in a year of prosperity.

-Here are some of the common food New Year's food traditions in destinations around the world and a few hints about where to partake in them:
+Here are some of the common food New Year's food traditions around the world:

 1. Hoppin' John, American South

-Note: This article was originally published in December 2012.
-CNN's Forrest Brown updated the article for 2020.